PgBiel/elembic/src/element.typ

     // this 'counter' by one each time.
     where-rule-count: 0,

-    // The current accumulated styles (default arguments) for the element.
+    // The current accumulated styles (overridden values for arguments) for the element.
-    args: (),
+    chain: (),
   )

   let modified-constructor(..args) = {